 20.4.2.
-The EMG2 Works:
+The EMG2 Main Site:

-- Are located adjacent to East Midlands Airport; - Are located within the consultation zones for Major Hazard Site H4798; - Are not located within a 5km radius of any Control of Major Accident Hazard (COMAH) sites or HSE Licensed explosives sites; - Are located immediately adjacent to the Donington Park motorway services including fuel retail; - Require diversion of the existing on-site overhead and underground 11kV (HV) and LV cables; and - Will include an expanded compound located on the EMG1 site to host new 33kV switchboard.
+- · Is located adjacent to East Midlands Airport; - Is located within the consultation zones for Major Hazard Site H4798; - Is not located within a 5km radius of any Control of Major Accident Hazard (COMAH) sites or HSE Licensed explosives sites; - Is located immediately adjacent to the Donington Park motorway services including fuel retail. - Requires diversion of the existing on-site overhead and underground 11kV (HV) and LV cables. - Falls within the East Midlands Freeport designation, specifically the East Midlands Airport and Gateway Industrial Cluster (EMAGIC) site.